freeDSP/freeDSP-CLASSIC-SMD-B/README.md

 - Change to your FreeDSP directory
 - Clone the repository (including submodule)
  `git clone --recursive https://github.com/maxanier/freeDSP-CLASSIC-SMD-B.git --branch dev-hs-01 Classic-SMD-B`
+- Checkout a branch for the library submodule, so you can modify it as well
+  `git submodule foreach 'git checkout 'dev-hs-01'`
 - Change to the newly created Classic-SMD-B directory
 - Open the project file in KiCad